Max Auschnitt: Antonescu years

 In early 1943, Auschnitt was in contact with the American Office of Strategic Services, to which he transmitted some of Antonescu's earliest offers to the Allies.
 Antonescu reportedly offered to restore liberal democracy (as well as "social justice"), and also to bring about a Balkan Federation, in exchange for guarantees that Romania would maintain its 1939 borders.
-Around that time, Auschnitt was interned at the Târgu Jiu camp, where he was held alongside Tudor Arghezi, who described him as a "distinguished man when it came to his relations with others".
+Around that time, Auschnitt was interned at the Târgu Jiu camp.
+Fellow inmates included Tudor Arghezi, who described him as "a distinguished man when it came to his relations with others".
 The camp also held some leading members of the Romanian Communist Party (PCR).
 One of these was Lucrețiu Pătrășcanu, who became close friends with the industrialist.
 Upon release, the latter began financing the underground movement, which now intended to topple Antonescu.
 His donations, formally presented as humanitarian contributions for jailed militants, reached Pătrășcanu through PCR proxies Belu Zilber and Remus Koffler.
 Auschnitt's relative freedom still irked Nazi observers.
 In May 1943, the genocidal Obersturmbannführer Adolf Eichmann was working on the case, insisting that Nazi spies were to prevent Auschnitt from leaving Romania.
 During the early months of 1944, Auschnitt was reportedly allowed access into the Ministry of National Economy, alongside Orghidan.
 He was allegedly spotted there by jurist Constantin C. Stoicescu, who exclaimed: "There is that con artist Aușnit, walking about like it's nobody's business."
 A piece in The Jewish Herald described Auschnitt as: "an apostate Jew, close friend of the Nazi Puppet Premier of Romania General Antonescu".